 "The U.S., the Peace Process, and Us"

 Dr. Leonard (Leibel) Fein, ( z"l ) Writer, Teacher, Columnist and an independent voice fully immersed in the American-Jewish and Israeli communities.
 A founder of Moment Magazine, he served as its editor and publisher for 13 years.
 He is also the founder of the organization Mazon: A Jewish Response to Hunger.
 His text on "Israel Politics and People" was required reading in all Israeli universities for ten years.

 "Morality, Strategy, and the War on Terror: Israel and the Goldstone Report"

 Dr. Moshe Halbertal, Professor of Jewish Thought and Philosophy at Hebrew University, Jerusalem.
-A Visiting Professor at Harvard Law School, Penn Law School, and in the Global Law School Program at NYU as well as a prize-winning author and recipient of the Rothschild Foundation - Goren Goldstein Award for the Best Book in Jewish Thought, 1997-2000.
+Visiting Professor, Harvard Law School, Penn Law School, and the Global Law School Program at NYU, as well as a prize-winning author and recipient of the Rothschild Foundation - Goren Goldstein Award for the Best Book in Jewish Thought, 1997-2000.

 "Water and Peace in the Middle East: Crisis and Opportunity"